namshi/namshi.github.com/source/_posts/2018-08-16-improve-our-exchange-process.md

 ##At the door exchanges

-We wanted to make sure that our customers received the best possible service from our end.
-So, given the feedback from our customers and our capacity, we decided to launch at the doorstep exchanges.

-These entailed our in-house couriers heading to a customer’s delivery address, collecting the original item and handing over the exchange item in one go!

-Once we launched this service, we ran another survey to see what our customers thought:
+Once we launched doorstep exchanges, we ran another survey to see what our customers thought:

 {% img center /images/posts/swaps-chart.png %}